Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Density in the space of continuous functions

 \subsection{Uniform convergence}

-For studying density (e.g. in the space of continuous functions) we will need to introduce a notion of ``distance'' that measures the ``closeness'' of the target function to the approximant.
+For studying density, e.g., in the space of continuous functions, we need to consider a notion of ``distance'' that measures the ``closeness'' of the target function to the approximant.
 Here, we will consider uniform norms and hence review the notion of uniform convergence.
-A sequence $\{ f_m \}_{m=1}^{\infty}$ of functions is said to converge uniformly to a limiting function $f$ on a set $X$ if given any $\varepsilon>0$, there exists a natural number $N$ such taht $| f({\bf x}) - f_m({\bf x}) | < \varepsilon$ for all $m \ge N$ and for all ${\bf x} \in X$, and we write